SinaedaA/AURTHO/AURTHO.md

 # AURTHO methodology
 ----------------------------------------------

-## 1. Download of latest _Streptomyces_ genomes
+## 1. Download of latest genomes of the taxon of interest

 ```
-cd ~/Documents/bioinfo/strepto-assembly
+cd ~/path/to/genome_files

-../shell_scripts/download_new_streptos.sh
+./download_new_genomes.sh
 ```
-This script will look inside the strepto-assembly directory, and only download genomes with GCF ids that are not yet present inside this directory.
+If genomes have already been downoaded and are present in the directory, the script will only download genomes with GCF ids that are not yet present.
+If no genomes are present, it will download all the ones corresponding to the input criteria.
 It will create a new directory named `strepto_genomes_$date`, as well as 2 files: `assembly_summ_$date` and `ftpdirpaths_$date` (containing the links used to download the genomes).
 Here is the [link](#download_new_streptos) to the script that is used for the download.